 Think about something within the homework that you would like to learn more about.
 Take time to research and study the topic and prepare to share it with those in your gathering or online discussion boards.

-As you take the opportunity to practice teaching one another, the Spirit will testify truths into your heart and in your mind.2 We are each blessed with strengths and understandings that others do not yet realize.
-Take the time to humbly share your testimony and knowledge and help others come to the understanding for themselves.
+As you take the opportunity to practice teaching one another, the Spirit will testify of truths in your heart and mind.2 We are each blessed with strengths and understandings that others do not yet realize.
+Take the time to humbly share your testimony and knowledge to help others come to the same understanding for themselves.